Isabelle Beisiegel

-Isabelle "Izzy" Beisiegel (née Blais, born February 6, 1979), is a female professional golfer from Quebec, Canada.
+Isabelle "Izzy" Beisiegel (née Blais, born February 6, 1979), is a professional golfer from Quebec, Canada.
 Before her first attempt qualifying for the PGA Tour Q-School in 2004, Beisiegel was quoted as saying, "The ball doesn't know if it is a man or a woman who is hitting it."
 She married former University of Oklahoma football defensive back, Dan Beisiegel, on February 29, 2000.